-Personally, I think buying second hand is not only a great way to save money, but a way to cut down on all the stuff we buy that just ends up as clutter.
+Personally, I think buying second hand is not only a great way to save money, but a way to cut down on all the stuff that just ends up as clutter.

 When my mother was young, just before Christmas her doll would take a trip to the doll hospital.
-And then for Christmas, she would be gifted the same doll, all fixed and dolled up.
+And then for Christmas, she would be gifted the same doll, all, well, dolled up.

 Mum was super happy with this gift and it was a much-loved and cherished toy.

 Buying second-hand gifts for Christmas or other occasions sounds nice in theory, and maybe second-hand gifts would be fine for the immediate family, but what about extended family and friends?

 What about that fussy relative with the high gift expectations?